anishjha93/zerocode-wiki/Home.md

 Welcome To Zerocode
 ===

-_(For helps and usage- Visit [Table of Contents](https://github.com/authorjapps/zerocode#usage-and-help---table-of-contents).
-Visit here for a [Quick Introduction to Hassle-Free Declarative Testing](https://github.com/authorjapps/zerocode/wiki/What-is-Zerocode-testing))_
++ For helps and usage- Visit [Developer's Table of Contents](https://github.com/authorjapps/zerocode#usage-and-help---table-of-contents).
++ Visit here for a [Quick Introduction to Declarative Testing](https://github.com/authorjapps/zerocode/wiki/What-is-Zerocode-testing)

 ## Table Of Contents
    * [Welcome To Zerocode](#welcome-to-zerocode)